 1. A country untouched by tourism

-Burma is a country still very un-touched by tourism.
+Burma (Myanmar) is a country still very un-touched by tourism.
 Years of political disruption meant tourists were long prohibited from visiting the country.
 However following the release of Aung San Suu Kyi from house arrest in 2010 (one of the world’s most prominent political prisoners, who fought to achieve democracy and human rights in Burma), a quasi-civilian government was sworn in, and the tourism boycott was lifted.
 We were one of the first UK tour operators to return to Burma in 2011; however it still remains off the well-trodden tourist map - meaning now is a great time to visit.
 (Closely following the advice of Aung San Suu Kyi, our Burma tours use only privately owned hotels, flights and other services where possible).

 2. Fascinating ‘water-world’ life on Inle Lake

 Inle Lake, located in the heart of the Shan Plateau, is a beautiful highland lake.
 Situated 900 metres above sea level, the lake is 22km long and 10km wide, and densely inhabited by many different tribes.
 A boat trip on the lake is a must-do, visiting workshops along the way to pick up handmade items, from clothing to silverware and jewellery, lacquerware and tobacco.
 Enjoy wine tasting, floating markets, stilted villages and leg-rowing fishermen.

 3. Marvel at the vast temple studded plains of Bagan

 The Ancient Kingdom of Bagan is the greatest archaeological treasure of Burma, with over 4000 pagodas and temple ruins located on the plains by Irrawaddy River.
 Bagan was, during its heyday, one the greatest kingdoms in the World and is truly a magical destination to visit.